akash-network/console/README.md

 - [Cronitor](https://cronitor.io) is used to monitor uptime.
 If our website or apis goes offline we get an email + alert in discord.
 - [Grafana](https://grafana.net) dashboards allows us to see usage stats and syncing status.
 We can monitor block syncing and scheduled task there.
 - **Status Endpoints**
   All our backend services have `/status` endpoints built into them allowing us to monitor health and view usage stats.
-Those endpoints are use by the other monitoring tools.
+Those endpoints are used by the other monitoring tools.

 # Example SQL Queries